DEFRA/software-development-standards/security_standards.md

 ## Standards

-Coding security standards can be found and are maintained at the below link from the OWASP - we are using version 2:
+Coding security standards can be found and are maintained at the below link from the OWASP - We are using version 2:

 [https://www.owasp.org/index.php/OWASP_Secure_Coding_Practices_-_Quick_Reference_Guide](https://www.owasp.org/index.php/OWASP_Secure_Coding_Practices_-_Quick_Reference_Guide)